Guest post by Ronita Mohan.

 If you use bold or neon colors or three-dimensional shapes, clients may be led to believe that your team isn’t aware of changing market trends.

 This is not the impression you want to leave them with.
-Brush up on marketing design trends before presenting your plan to clients.
+Brush up on marketing and web design trends before presenting your plan to clients.

 7. Include Timelines in the Marketing Communication Plan